-Davis built a small bullion mill in Six Mile Canyon east of Virginia City, Nevada and melted down his stolen gold, selling it as legitimate gold bars.
+Davis built a small bullion mill in Six Mile Canyon east of Virginia City, Nevada, and melted down his stolen gold, selling it as legitimate gold bars.
 He then buried his proceeds so people would not notice or catch on to how wealthy he really was.

-The entire gang was apprehended and all were sent to the Nevada State Prison, but would not tell where they had hidden their stolen loot.
+The entire gang was apprehended, and all were sent to the Nevada State Prison, but would not tell where they had hidden their stolen loot.

-In 1875, Davis was paroled but two years later, he was shot in the back during a Wells Fargo stagecoach robbery near Warm Springs, Nevada.
-If Davis ever returned for his cache is unknown, but many believe it is still hidden in Six-Mile Canyon or in the vicinity of the Truckee River.
+In 1875, Davis was paroled, but two years later, he was shot in the back during a Wells Fargo stagecoach robbery near Warm Springs, Nevada.
+If Davis ever returned for his cache is unknown, but many believe it is still hidden in Six-Mile Canyon or the vicinity of the Truckee River.
 Treasure hunters have long searched these two locations without success.

 Another legend is that Jack Davis’s ghost protects his treasure in the canyon.
 Many who have looked for the treasure have been frightened away by the white screaming phantom that is sometimes said to sprout wings and rise into the air.

 © Kathy Alexander/Legends of America, updated December 2022.